material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-### List "Tile" Elements
+### List Item Tile Elements

-As mentioned in the spec, lists can contain primary and secondary actions.
+As mentioned in the spec, list items (rows) can contain primary and secondary actions.
 They can also contain
 things such as avatars, icons, interactive controls, etc. We call all of these items *tiles*.
-Lists
+Lists items
-can contain 1 **supporting graphic** tile and/or 1 **meta data** tile that are positioned at the start
+can contain 1 **supporting graphic** tile and/or 1 **metadata** tile that are positioned at the start
-and end of the list, respectively.
+and end of the list item, respectively.
 These tiles are correctly flipped in RTL contexts.

 > _N.B._ Please keep accessibility in mind when using things such as icons / icon fonts for tile
 > elements.
 Font Awesome has [excellent guidelines](http://fontawesome.io/accessibility/) for this.